What Happens Before, During & After a Lawsuit is Filed

 This summary should give you a working idea of what to expect in a lawsuit.
 Every case has a winner.
 Every case has a loser.
 The attorney you select will have an effect on the eventual outcome of your case.

-Cheong, Denove, Rowell & Bennett has the extensive resources to handle the most complex legal matters, yet is small enough to offer individualized service to our clients.
-At Cheong, Denove, Rowell, Bennett & Hapuarachy we believe the more you know, the better choice you will make.
+Cheong & Denove have the extensive resources to handle the most complex legal matters, yet is small enough to offer individualized service to our clients.
+We believe the more you know, the better choice you will make.

 If you or someone you know has been inured by a forklift you need experienced trial attorneys on your side.
 You need attorneys who are not afraid to go to court.